garretthagen21/PiFi/docs/wifi_command.rst

 autoconnect
 -----------

-Searches for saved schemes that are currently available and connects to the first one it finds. ::
+Searches for saved networks that are currently available and connects to the first one it finds. ::

-    usage: wifi autoconnect
+    usage: pifi autoconnect

 Completion
 ^^^^^^^^^^

-The wifi command also comes packaged with completion for bash.
+The pifi command also comes packaged with completion for bash.
-If you want to write completion for your own shell, wifi provides an interface for extracting completion information.
+If you want to write completion for your own shell, pifi provides an interface for extracting completion information.
-Please see the ``wifi-completion.bash`` and ``bin/wifi`` files for more information.
+Please see the ``pifi-completion.bash`` and ``bin/pifi`` files for more information.